eiffel-community/eiffel-pythonlib/README.rst

 Installation
 ============

-Install the project for by running:
+Install the project by running:

+    pip install eiffellib[rabbitmq]

+If you only want to use the Eiffel message definitions leave out the optional dependency:
     pip install eiffellib

 Examples